sarajbeazley/sarajbeazley/README.md

 - 🌱 I'm planning on learning **Mongo DB, Tailwind CSS**

-- 👯 I’m about to start collaborating with some peers on **EventFul**
+- 👯 I’m about to start collaborating with some peers on **an E-Commerce website**

-- 👨‍💻 All of my projects are available at [coming soon!](coming soon!)
+- 👨‍💻 All of my projects are available at (coming soon!)

 - 💬 Ask me about **React**